MahanVeisi8/RL_practices/Cartpole/Hyperparameters/README.md

 The learning rate is a critical hyperparameter in training deep learning models, influencing the speed and stability of the learning process.
 In this analysis, we experiment with three different learning rates: `1e-2`, `1e-4`, and `1e-6`, to observe their effects on the training dynamics and performance of our DQN model applied to the Cart Pole problem.

-#### Experimental Setup
-Each learning rate was tested under identical conditions, with the model trained over 1000 episodes.
-The experiments were conducted in isolated directories to ensure that results from one do not impact another, providing a clean and controlled environment for each test.

 #### Visual Analysis and Performance Impact